3 Reasons to Cruise the Galápagos

 - Families often find land-based tours more suited to young children, but some cruises are well-equipped for young explorers

-- By boat, everything is all-inclusive so you can travel, eat and sleep all in one place
+- By boat, everything is all-inclusive, meaning you travel, eat and sleep all in one place

 -